 After publishing this, we could demonstrate another weird phenomenon as well.
-If the structures in the data can be known in advance – before asking anyone – it should be possible to guess what people will answer before they actually do!
-This is a bit more complicated but in the article that follows, we have whown how it could principally be possible.
-If we know a person’s first answers to a survey, we can use semantic algorithms to guess pretty well what the rest of the answers might be.
+If the structures in the data can be known in advance – before asking anyone – it should be possible to guess what people will answer before they respond!
+This is a bit more complicated but in the article that follows, we have shown how it could principally be possible.
+If we know a person’s first answers to a survey, we can use semantic algorithms to guess what the rest of the answers might be.
 The article is here:

 But surveys on leadership and organizational behavior may be culture blind:

 If the text algorithms can predict the data structures in one language, it is because the statistics simply reflect the meaning of the questions.
 Therefore, if the questionnaire is correctly translated (and the correlations are indeed due to semantics), the text algorithms will predict across languages.
 We tested this out among Chinese, Pakistanis, Norwegians, Germans, native English speakers and a bunch of other people and this is exactly what we found: The algorithms predicted the bulk of the statistics across all languages.
 There was virtually nothing left that could count as “culture”.
 Leadership surveys (and similar instruments) will be culture blind if they are based on semantic relationships:

 Arnulf, J. K., & Larsen, K. R. (2020).
 Culture blind leadership research: How semantically determined survey data may fail to detect cultural differences.
 Frontiers in Psychology, 11(176). doi:https://doi.org/10.3389/fpsyg.2020.00176